prithvipal/golang-dsa/docs/linked_list/delete_middle_ele_linked_list.md

 **Input:** 1 -> 2 -> 3 -> 4 </br>
 **Output:** 1 -> 2 -> 4 </br>
-***Note:*** If there are odd number of element then there will be two middle elements.
+***Note:*** If there are even number of element then there will be two middle elements.
 So we will delete second middle.

 ## Implementation